-Interestingly, when asked whether they felt it was acceptable to pull a sickie, 60 per cent said never, regardless of the circumstances – although it hadn’t stopped 15 per cent of them doing it anyway.
+Interestingly though, when we asked employees whether they felt it was acceptable to pull a sickie, 60% said it was never acceptable, regardless of the circumstances – although it hadn’t stopped 15 per cent of them doing it anyway…

 HR Software can of course do much to help employers track overall absence levels in their business, identify trends or highlight serial offenders.
 But the data doesn’t answer the key question – which is why people feel they can’t be honest about the reasons they are not coming into work.

-How much short-term absence, for example, is down to people being so disengaged with their job that they simply can’t face dragging themselves out from under the duvet?
-Are poor relationships at work, or a bullying manager, behind their reluctance to tip up to work without fail – or are they stressed and unable to cope with all the demands being placed on them?
+How much short-term absence, for example, is down to people being so disengaged with their job that they simply can’t face dragging themselves out from under their duvets?
+Perhaps poor workplace relationships are to blame?
+Or maybe they struggling to cope with the pressures and demands being placed upon them?

-People often feel they can’t be up front about these issues in case managers feel they are not able to cope with the job, will put them first in line if redundancies are on the horizon or will pass them over for promotion because they fear they will be unreliable.
+These are obviously sensitive issues for managers and HR to deal with.
+People often feel they can’t be up front about them in case managers feel they are not able to cope with the job.
+Or, they may feel care responsibilities like this will put them first in line if redundancies are on the horizon, or will pass them over for promotion because they fear they will be unreliable.

-It’s about companies encouraging a more compassionate approach to managing people.
-That’s not about being soft or a walk-over – if people are abusing the system and taking time off because they think they can get away with it, the situation needs to be dealt with.
+It’s also about companies encouraging a more compassionate approach to managing people.
+It’s not about being soft or turning a blind eye to illicit sickness absences – far from it.
+If people are abusing the system and taking time off because they think they can get away with it, the situation needs to be dealt with.

-Managers who make it easy for people to take off their ‘show face’ and admit that they need a bit of leeway or support are much more likely to win the trust and respect of their people and get the best out of their teams.
+Managers and HR teams who make it easy for people to take off their ‘show face’ and admit that they need a bit of leeway or support are much more likely to win the trust and respect of their people and making ‘pulling a sickie’ much less common.